lenymo/glennmccomb-com/content/articles/pure-css-animated-svg-spinner.md

 Not ideal.
 The `<circle>`'s stroke is rendering outside the bounds of the parent `<svg>` element and by default, most browsers set the `overflow` property of SVGs to `hidden`.

-We could override this on our `<svg>` using `overflow: visible` and indeed, it would save us considerable trouble as discussed below.
-However, we're better off keeping the circle within the bounds of the parent SVG.
+We could override this on our `<svg>` using `overflow: visible` but we're better off keeping the circle within the bounds of the parent SVG.

-To fix this issue, it would make sense for there to be a CSS property such as `stroke-position` which we could set to `inside` so as the stroke is rendered inside the path of our `<circle>`.
+To fix this issue, it would make sense for there to be a CSS property such as `stroke-position` which we could set to `inside` so as the stroke would render inside the path of our `<circle>`.
 Unfortunately, no such property exists and the stroke renders `5px` either side of the circle's path.

 Instead we have to reduce the `<circle>`'s radius by updating the `r` attribute from `50` to `46`.